abhishek-bits/medium_clone/Notes.md

 - some properties inside components.
 - some properties or methods inside services.

-This means the code is not scalable and follows standard structure.
+This means the code is not scalable and does not follow standard structure.

 Solution: